Ziakimbogo/proxybot/README.md

 If you face any issue feel free to report it on github and join the support server!

 # Credits
-Proxyscrape [website](https://proxyscrape.com) for http/s and socks4 proxies.\
+Proxyscrape [website](https://proxyscrape.com) for http/s and socks4 proxies.
-Hookzof's rotating [proxy list](https://github.com/hookzof/socks5_list) for socks5 proxies.